 Using marketing tactics to promote your employer brand, which is your reputation as an employer, will help you attract top candidates at different levels of the recruitment funnel.
 The goal is to appeal not only to active and passive job seekers, but also to establish your company as a highly desired workplace in general.

 Depending on the size of your company, you’ll develop this strategy among senior leadership or delegate the task to your recruitment and marketing teams.
 Here’s how to build a successful strategy:

 1. Strengthen Your Employer Brand

-Start by auditing and improving your employer brand, so you impress potential candidates.
+Start by auditing and improving your employer brand, so your recruitment marketing impresses potential candidates.
 Evaluate your company culture, values, mission, benefits package, and compensation.
 Make sure you have the HR policies and programs candidates and employees want, such as remote work, flexible schedules, employee resource groups (ERGs), professional development initiatives, and a clear and equitable career advancement path.